Former jail officer Eric Morales becomes 1st in Harris Co. to be charged for inmate's death

 In June 2021, the Sheriff's Office implemented Active Bystandership for Law Enforcement (ABLE) and Integrating Communication and Tactics (ICAT) into the training program for all detention officers.
 So far, 1,164 detention officers have completed the training.

-For updates on this story, follow Briana Conner on Facebook, Twitter and Instagram.
+For more on this story, follow Jeff Ehling on Facebook, Twitter and Instagram.